 Researchers focused on mental health of conflict-affected children are increasingly interested in the concept of resilience.
 Knowledge on resilience may assist in developing interventions aimed at improving positive outcomes or preventing negative outcomes, termed promotive or protective interventions.
 Although limited by its predominantly cross-sectional nature and focus on protective outcomes (i.e. preventing symptoms), this body of knowledge supports a perspective of resilience as a complex dynamic process driven by time- and context-dependent variables, rather than the balance between risk- and protective factors with known impacts on mental health.

-Adolescents, Both sexes, Camp Coordination and Camp Management (CCCM), Child health, Children, Combatant, Conflict, Disability, Displaced population, Extreme violence, Health, HIV and sexually transmitted infections, Internally displaced population, Mental health, Non-communicable diseases (all), Population displacement, Protection, Sexual and reproductive health
+Adolescents, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Child health, Children, Combatant, Conflict, Disability, Displaced population, Extreme violence/Accidents, Health, HIV and sexually transmitted infections, Internally displaced population, Mental health, Non-communicable diseases (all), Population displacement, Protection, Sexual and reproductive health